savannahghi/engagement-service/docs/source/apis.rst

 In order to get a *realtime view* of what's happening, these events shall also be denormalized and streamed into our data lake or data warehouse.

-TODO Go starter scripts to react to Events, deployed as Cloud Functions